HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

 - **Grid Cell (Rows)**: Specifies the number of rows the grid cell will occupy.
     - **Sample Values**: `1`, `2`, `3`

+- **Area Layout** : A count-based layout override that automates responsiveness for Tablet and Mobile viewports.
+It dynamically balances rows and columns based on the specified track count, eliminating manual calculations while keeping all grid cells perfectly equal and uniform.

 ### Position